-Background: Any sign area designed to promote the visibility of lettering, logos, or other sign elements is designed explicitly to increase sign area or visibility.
+Background: Any area of a sign located behind or around a sign designed to promote the visibility of lettering, logos, or other sign elements.

 Banner: A temporary sign constructed from non-rigid, non-durable materials and attached to a structure, poles, framing, or other rigid fixtures at two or more corners.
 Messaging is typically printed or attached to non-rigid material.
 May or may not be a portion of a freestanding structure.